mgmarlow/knavehack/content/index.md

 **freezing**: 1 direct damage per 10-minute turn unless the PC passes a `CON` check.

-**lightning**: 3d6 direct damage. falling: 1d6 direct damage per 10’ fallen.
+**lightning**: 3d6 direct damage.

+**falling**: 1d6 direct damage per 10’ fallen.
 If at least three of the dice roll a 6, the PC is instantly killed.

 **thirst**: Each day without drinking water applies a -5 penalty to all checks.
 After three days, pass a `CON` check every day or die.